 1000 Avocado Avenue, Newport Beach

 The large multi-level Newport Beach Central Library has a vast selection of books for readers of all ages.
 The library also offers a large selection of video game rentals, DVDs, and audio books.
 The children’s library offers singalongs, story times, drop in craft days, Lego clubs, pajama time, and more.
 The Teen Center offers a variety of resources for teens including college prep assistance, volunteer opportunities and training, online resources for studying, and a Young Adult Advisory Council.
 Holders of library cards get access to so much more than books at Newport Beach.
 Check out a room at the library for tutoring or meetings, and access tons of online resources like Lynda.com, Rosetta Stone, National Geographic Kids, and so much more.
-There is a small café with tables in the Newport Beach Central Library.
+There is a small café with tables in the Newport Beach Central Library so you can enjoy your stay well past lunch time.

 2647 East Coast Highway, Corona Deal Mar